bmwcarit/joynr/wiki/JavaSettings.md

 This property is only relevant when `PROPERTY_BACKPRESSURE_ENABLED` is set to true.

-To prevent the mqtt broker from flooding the message queue, the reception of further incoming MQTT messages will be delayed by not sending acknowledgement messages to the broker until an already accepted Mqtt message is removed from the message queue and is marked as processed.
-See also `PROPERTY_BACKPRESSURE_REPEATED_MQTT_MESSAGE_IGNORE_PERIOD_MS`.

 * **OPTIONAL**
 * **Type**: int
 * **User property**: `joynr.messaging.backpressure.maxincomingmqttmessagesinqueue`
 * **Default value**: `20`

-### `PROPERTY_BACKPRESSURE_REPEATED_MQTT_MESSAGE_IGNORE_PERIOD_MS`
-Time in milliseconds for which the message ID of processed messages is kept to detect duplicated incoming Mqtt messages.

-This property is only relevant when `PROPERTY_BACKPRESSURE_ENABLED` is set to true.

-The Mqtt broker tries to resend a Qos=1 and Qos=2 message when no response (PUBACK/PUBREL) is received.
-Joynr keeps track of received but not yet processed messages and delays the acknowledgement until the message is processed by the provider or proxy callback.
-After a message is marked as processed, the message ID is kept for additional `joynr.messaging.backpressure.repeatedmqttmessageignoreperiodms` milliseconds to detect duplicated messages which were resent by the MQTT broker because it did not receive an acknowledgement for a processed message in time.

-* **OPTIONAL**
-* **Type**: long
-* **User property**: `joynr.messaging.backpressure.repeatedmqttmessageignoreperiodms`
-* **Default value**: `1000`

 ### `PROPERTY_MESSAGING_MAXIMUM_TTL_MS`
 The maximum allowed time-to-live (TTL) of joynr messages.
 The TTL used in a joynr message is set on